JalmarazMartn/customDiagnostics/README.md

 ![Replace image](https://github.com/JalmarazMartn/customDiagnostics/blob/main/images/getRuleCompletion.gif?raw=true)

+Note release 27: We add these helps to diagnostic and fix sets edition, selection an no extisting error.

 ### Fixes

 Fixes is a subtle way to do replacements.
 The replacement will be done only if the line has a problem, with an error code.
 You can set a fix this way: